 This recipe is delicious!
 The creaminess of the sauce along with the sweet crispy topping of the apples is sure to be a crowd pleaser.
-You may be thinking, why are we posting an autumnal recipe in June, but let me tell you, apples are pressed in the autumn in order to make cider, however the key to a good cider is waiting.
+Apples are pressed in the autumn in order to make cider, however the key to a good cider is waiting.
 You must wait until at least February to start drinking it, and the longer you wait, to say June or July, the better it will taste.

 The tenderness and flavour of the chicken is delightful.
 We hope you enjoy this recipe!